 Voodoo practitioners subscribe to one of the oldest religions of the world known as Vodun, the African word for ‘spirit’.
 From the simple follower to a priest or priestess (aka houngan or mambo, respectively), they all believe two fundamentals.
 There are no accidents in life and everything is connected.
 Many spiritualists from other religions often agree that humans are not separate but part of a large community, entirely connected to one another.
+Click here for our recommended Spell Casters.

 Much like the Wicca religion and its ‘Rule of Three’, practitioners of Voodoo feel what you do unto another you do unto yourself.
 Voodoo practitioners also believe in a sacred cycle between the living and the dead.
 Rituals, including prayers, music, dancing, singing and animal sacrifice, are a way of life for the Voodoo practitioners of the world, regardless of their location.